MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

 ## IMPORTANT!
  - The amp models require more than one instance of LiveSPICE for the desired results, separated into preamp and poweramp sections.
 This is done to prevent heavy CPU usage.
+   - **CAUTION:**
+     - Even if most of these circuits do not return error messages when tested, too much input gain will result in Simulation Diverged errors, depending on your overdrive/distortion/booster/etc. effector of choice.
+Amp and pedal circuits that have this issue will be noted in the circuit list with workarounds.
+       - *e.g., I often tend to used [Distorque's Plusdistortion]( http://distorqueaudio.com/plugins/plusdistortion.html ) (MXR Distortion+ emulation) and it does not have any sort of gain staging at maximum settings, completely clipping mu guitar DI signal up to +11dB.*
-   - **CAUTION:** Other preamps _need_ to be loud to push their matching poweramp circuit.
+     - Other preamps _need_ to be loud to push their matching poweramp circuit.
 This will be noted in the circuit list.
    - For real-time usage, the following settings are:
      - Oversampling at 1x.
      - Number of Iterations: